 - Electroplating Machines- Electroplating is used in machine parts.
 DC current makes dissolved metal form a plate on an electrode.
 Jewelry, rims, and bathroom fixtures need that covering.
 It prevents corrosion.

 - Solar Panels- Since they are batteries, solar panels use DC.
-The power travels one direction to charge devices.
+The power travels in one direction to charge devices.
 We may not think of solar as a battery, but it is.

 - Metal Refining- Extracting and refining metals requires tons of power.
 Resultantly, economical AC energy isn’t an issue.
 DC current helps create many metals through electrolysis.